machineash/vault-labs/README.md

 - Distinguishing KV v1 vs KV v2 paths

 ### Zero-Cost Setup
-Runs fully locally with no Docker Desktop, no cloud bill, and no external dependencies.
+Runs fully locally with no Docker Desktop, no cloud bill (yet), and no external dependencies.

 Note: Docker can be used and cloud can be integrated.
 Due to current machine constraints, Docker was not used for this demo.
+Cloud integration is planned for the next phase.

 ## Architecture Overview
 Terraform ⇔ Vault flow: